brucemack/brucemack.github.io/_posts/2025-09-11-kicad-notes-1.md

 to the pour zone through a single spoke.
 A manual trace will need to be added if the design rule requires at least two spokes.
 Interestingly, KiCad doesn't seem to care if the manually-added trace fully overlaps the existing spoke, which is strange because this doesn't seem to be changing anything on the actual board.
+It appears that the presence of an explicit trace may turn off the spoke counting rule completely.